 Turn off the heat, add the lime or lemon juice, and stir to mix well.

 Garnish with chopped coriander leaves and serve hot.

 If you do have more time on your hands, you can make your own garam masala.
 Literally meaning "hot spices," this spice mixture doesn't have to be spicy at all.
 Since recipes can change from region to region, there really is no set ingredient list, although most garam masalas include cumin, coriander, cloves, cardamom, cinnamon, nutmeg, and black pepper.
 What the recipes do have in common is that the spices are usually toasted in a dry skillet to bring out their essence before being ground together.

-Masala Kheema can be served as a main course for lunch or dinner, and if you want to eat it with plain boiled rice, be sure to add a daal dish (soup-like lentils).
-Add a leafy green salad, and you have the perfect, well-rounded meal.
+- Masala kheema can be eaten as a main course for lunch or dinner.
+Serve it over plain basmati rice or alongside daal (soup-like lentils).
+Then, add a leafy green salad for a well-rounded meal.

-Masala kheema is the meal that keeps on giving if you happen to have any leftover.
-It tastes even better the next day and makes a great toasted sandwich or a wrap filling.
-If you can't or don't want to use it right away, masala kheema freezes well for use later on.
+- If you happen to have leftovers, this is the meal that keeps on giving.
+Masala kheema tastes even better the next day and makes a great sandwich or wrap filling.
+If you can't use it right away, freeze any leftovers to eat later on.

-If you would like to add more substance of your masala kheema, toss in 1 cup of fresh or frozen green peas or 2 to 3 potatoes (washed and cut into 1/2-inch cubes), or both, just after the meat is browned.
-Now you have an all-in-one dish perfect for a busy weeknight.
+- For a heartier meal, toss in 1 cup of fresh or frozen green peas and 2 to 3 potatoes (washed and cut into 1/2-inch cubes) just after the meat is browned.
+It's the perfect one pot dish for a busy weeknight.